dmMarklund/events-app/README.md

 - 2024-07-03
 Search with text highlight.
 Optimization of images before saving.
 Database pagination on server and app.
+Loading...
 - 2024-06-29
 Images saved as base64